abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.rst

         :align: center

-10. Remaining fields specify what modules are to be built.
+10. The remaining fields specify what modules are to be built.
 Since GPU modules are not yet supported by OpenCV-Python, you can completely avoid it to save time (But if you work with them, keep it there).
 See the image below:

     .. image:: images/Capture6.png
         :alt: capture6